- How Does Biometrics in Banking Work?

 - FAQ’s

 Financial institutions require a secure authentication system such as biometrics in digital banking to protect sensitive information and enhance customer experience.
 Knowledge-based authentication methods, such as passwords, PINs, or OTPs, are easily forgotten, stolen, or compromised.
-Microsoft revealed 44 million user accounts were exposed to account takeover due to weak passwords.
-Google revealed most users reuse passwords on multiple sites, leaving them vulnerable.

 That’s why biometric verification for bank accounts is becoming increasingly integral to financial industry security platforms.
 Biometrics provides robust and reliable authentication for ATM, brick-and-mortar, and online transactions.
 It helps boost customer trust in banks and increase banking institutions’ brand reputation.